GuidodiPasquo/AeroVECTOR/README.md

 4. pyserial

-**Without the optional modules, the 3D graphics and Software in the Loop will not work.**
+**Without the optional dependencies, the 3D graphics and Software in the Loop modules will not work.**

 ## How To
 The setup of the rocket is fairly simple.
 However, the program is not meant for designing the rocket.
 Open Rocket is a more comfortable option.